 In 1892 I went off to school again, this time to Prince Albert, where there was a good convent school.
 It was the first years of the railway north of Regina, and there was then no settlement between the Qu'Appelle and the Saskatchewan, a distance of about a hundred and fifty miles.
 The rolling prairie through which we passed had a deserted and melancholy appearance.
 The journey was a tiresome one.

-The years I spent at Prince Albert were full of happiness and contentment.
-The Convent was under the direction of a Roman Catholic sisterhood known as The Faithful Companions of Jesus.
-There were a number of day scholars and some boarders.
+The years I spent at Prince Albert was full of happiness and contentment.
+The convent was under the direction of a Roman Catholic sisterhood known as The Faithful Companions of Jesus.
+There were several day scholars and some boarders.
 I was one of the latter.